Stacks Image 446

 • Gary Litman, Ph.D, at USF Pediatrics, Molecular Genetics (now Emeritus Professor)

-• At USF include Stephen Kornfeld, M.D, Panida Sriaroon, M.D., Jenn Leiding, M.D. and Jolan Walter, M.D.
+• At USF include Ryan Pace, Ph.D.
+(USF Nursing), Panida Sriaroon, M.D., and Jolan Walter, M.D.
+(Both USF Peds)

 • Rosaria De Santis, Ph.D, and Maria Rosaria Pinto, Ph.D, at the Stazione Zoologica Anton Dorhn, Naples, Italy.
 These collaborators (both now emeritus professors) first introduced us to Ciona and the rest is history!